trifectatechfoundation/teach-rs/slides/B-application-programming.md

 Dependencies from Cargo.toml can be:
   - imported with a `use`
-  - qualified directly using namespace separator `::`
+  - qualified directly using path separator `::`

 ```rust {all|3-4,16-17|7-10}
 // Import an item from this crate, called `my_first_app`